BCHSI/philter-deidstable1_mirror/README.md

 De-Identification of clinical notes is certainly not a new topic, there are even machine learning competitions that are held to compare methods.
 Unfornuately these did not provide us with a viable approach to de-identify our own notes.
 First, the code from methods used in the competitions are often not available.
 Second, the notes used in public competitions don't reflect our notes very closely and therefore even methods that are publicly available did not perform nearly as well on our data as they did on the data used for the competitions (As noted by Ferrandez, 2012, BMC Medical Research Methodology who compared public methods on VA data).
 Additionally,our patient's privacy is paramount to us which meant we were unwilling to expose our data use any methods that required access to any url or external api call.
 Finally, our goal was to de-identify all 40 MILLION of our notes.
 There are multiple published approaches that are simply impractical from a run-time perspective at this scale.

-## Why a whitelist (aren't blacklists smaller and easier)?
+## Why a safelist (aren't blocklists smaller and easier)?

-Blacklists are certainly the norm, but they have some pretty large inherent problems.
+Blocklists are certainly the norm, but they have some pretty large inherent problems.
 For starters, they present an unbounded problem: there are a nearly infinite number of words that could be PHI and that you'd therefore want to filter.
-For us, the difference between blacklists vs whitelists comes down to the *types* of errors that you're willing to make.
-Since blacklists are made of  PHI words and/or patterns, that means that when a mistake is made PHI is allowed through (Recall error).
-Whitelists on the other hand are made of non-PHI which means that when a mistake is made a non-PHI word gets filtered (Precision Error).
-We care more about recall for our own uses, and we think that high recall is also important to others that will use this software, so a whitelist was the sensible approach.
+For us, the difference between blocklists vs safelists comes down to the *types* of errors that you're willing to make.
+Since blocklists are made of PHI words and/or patterns, that means that when a mistake is made PHI is allowed through (Recall error).
+Safelists on the other hand are made of non-PHI which means that when a mistake is made a non-PHI word gets filtered (Precision Error).
+We care more about recall for our own uses, and we think that high recall is also important to others that will use this software, so a safelist was the sensible approach.

 # Recommendations
 - Search through filtered words for institution specific words to improve precision
-- have a policy in place to report phi-leakage
+- Have a policy in place to report PHI-leakage